OdinMB/SanguinusVtM/README.md

 -- Initiative rolls<br/>
 -- Rolls can be saved and then be performed more quickly<br/>
 -- Stat-based rolls and saved rolls can be modified ('!rs str bra -3')<br/>
--- Luck score indicates how much the dice gods loved you
+-- A luck score indicates how much the dice gods loved you by comparing your result to 10,000 other rolls with the same paramters.
 - **Blood, Willpower, Health**<br/>
 -- Spend and get BP, get notified if you risk hunger frenzy<br/>
 -- Spend WP and restore WP once a week (with admin command)<br/>